 Natural Causes of Hormone ImbalancesNow that you know the biggest environmental causes of hormone imbalances, we'll take about the biggest natural causes.
 They are:

 PerimenopausePerimenopause is the very beginning of menopause.
-It happens several years before the actual menopause onset.
+It can happen several years before the actual menopause onset.
 During this time, your body's natural levels of estrogen production drop.
 It also impacts your body's natural levels of follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
 As these hormones drop, it starts to cause imbalances.
 This is when you experience hot flashes, night sweats, heavy periods, mood changes and vaginal dryness.
-It can last from two to four years before active menopause starts.
+It can last up to eight years before active menopause starts.

 Post MenopauseThe final stage of menopause is post menopause.
 This stage refers to the years after menopause, and can continue for as many as 8 to 10 years following the menopause phase.
-During this time, your estrogen and progesterone levels continue to drop until the reach a plateau and level out.
-When these hormones drop, you develop a higher risk for suffering from heart disease or osteoarthritis.
+During this time, your estrogen and progesterone levels continue to drop until they reach a plateau and level out.
+When these hormones drop, you develop a higher risk of heart disease or osteoarthritis (7).
 Many women choose to use some type of hormone therapy to combat this, including taking the incorporation of herbs in their diet.

 The Top Seven Hormone Balancing Herbs